Briontechnology/QuantumAion-Functional-Prototype/README.md

 pip install -r requirements.txt

 Assembling the ULLM System
-To assemble and compile the Quantum ULLM as a complete Large Language Model, follow these steps:
+To assemble and compile the Quantum ULLM assemble the code texts and scripts like you normally would.
+As a complete Large Language Model, follow these steps:

 Step 1: Configure the System
 Set up necessary configuration parameters by editing config.py to align with your backend and environment settings.